MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enterprisedesktopappmanagement-csp.md

 <!-- Device-MSI-{ProductID}-DownloadInstall-Description-Begin -->
 <!-- Description-Source-DDF -->
 Executes the download and installation of the application.
 In Windows 10, version 1703 service release, a new tag `<DownloadFromAad>` was added to the `<Enforcement>` section of the XML.
-The default value is 0 (do not send token).
+The default value is 0 (don't send token).
 This tag is optional and needs to be set to 1 in case the server wants the download URL to get the AADUserToken.
 <!-- Device-MSI-{ProductID}-DownloadInstall-Description-End -->

 <!-- Device-MSI-{ProductID}-DownloadInstall-Editable-Begin -->